Learn - Discover

 Discover is organized into three groups, in this order:

 - Top Icons.
-Individual icons that the community has liked the most.
-Each icon belongs to a published icon set; the card shows the icon, its name, the icon set it lives in, and the creator’s username.
+Individual icons the community has liked the most.
+Each card shows the icon, its name, the icon set it lives in, and the creator’s username.

 - Top Icon Sets.
 Whole published icon sets, ranked by likes on the set itself.
-The card shows the set’s name, an optional description, the icon count, the creator’s username, and a row of the first 5 icons in the set so you can get a feel for its style without opening it.
+The card shows the set’s name, an optional description, an icon count, the creator’s username, and the set’s first five icons so you can get a feel for its style without opening it.

 - Top Themes.
 Published themes, ranked by likes on the theme.
-The card shows the theme’s name, an optional description, the creator’s username, and a row of thin color rectangles spanning the full palette (8 to 12 colors) so you can see the look at a glance.
+The card shows the theme’s name, an optional description, the creator’s username, and a strip of thin color rectangles spanning the theme’s full palette, rendered in the theme’s own fonts.

 Icons appear as their own group because individual icons inside a set can be liked separately.
-A theme inside a popular icon set might end up in Top Icons even if the set as a whole is not in Top Icon Sets, and vice versa.
+An icon can chart in Top Icons even when its set is not in Top Icon Sets, and the other way around.

 Why this default?
 Discover ranks by likes, not by recency or downloads.
-A community page that ranks by recency floats the newest things to the top whether or not anyone wanted them; ranking by downloads turns into a popularity-of-popularity loop.
-Ranking by likes is closer to a vote: people install all sorts of things and only like the ones they actually enjoyed using.
+A page that ranks by recency floats the newest things to the top whether or not anyone wanted them; ranking by downloads turns into a popularity-of-popularity loop.
+Likes are closer to a vote: people install all sorts of things and only like the ones they actually enjoyed.
 The trade-off is that brand-new community work needs at least one like before it appears on Discover at all.
-The Themes Community tab and the Icons Community tab on the Themes and Icons page have Most Recent and Most Downloaded sort options if those are what you want.
+The Community tabs on Themes and Icons offer Most Recent and Most Downloads sorts if those are what you want.

 How items are ranked

-Within each sub-section, the order is by the count of likes the item received during that period, with ties broken first by lifetime like count and then by which item was published more recently.
-Each section caps at ten items.
-Items the community has never liked at all do not appear, even if they are brand new.
+Within each group, cards are ordered by the number of likes the item received during the active period.
+Ties are broken by lifetime like count, then by which item is newer.
+Each group caps at ten cards, and an item nobody has ever liked does not appear at all, even if it is brand new.

-Liking and unliking happen on the Community tab of Themes and Icons and on the icon set detail page.
-Discover itself has no Like button on its cards.
-If you unlike a theme you previously liked, your like is subtracted from each window it falls inside, and the theme can drop out of Discover on the next visit.
+Liking and unliking happen on the Community tabs of Themes and Icons and, for individual icons, on the icon set’s page; Discover’s own cards have no Like button.
+If you unlike something, your like comes off its period counts, and the item can rank lower or drop out the next time Discover loads.

 Tapping a card